CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise4.md

     ![](../images/ex4-30.png)

 1. Now that you have created the chat completion stored procedure, we need to create a new find_products stored procedure that adds a call to this chat completion endpoint.
-This new stored procedure contains 1 additional step that were not found in the original:
+This new stored procedure contains 1 additional step that was not found in the original:

     A section to help package up the results into something we can use in a prompt.